Dhanush: Early life

 Dhanush was born as Venkatesh Prabhu Kasthuri Raja on 28 July 1983 to Tamil film director and producer, Kasthuri Raja, and his wife, Vijayalakshmi, in Madras, Tamil Nadu.
 Initially he wished to study Hotel Management and become a chef.
 However his elder brother, film director Selvaraghavan, pressured him to become an actor.
 Dhanush also has two sisters named Vimalageetha and Karthiga Karthik.

 Acting career

 2002–2010: Career beginnings

-Venkatesh Prabhu adopted the screen name "Dhanush" after being inspired by the fictional covert operation from Kuruthipunal (1995).
+Venkatesh Prabhu adopted the stage name, "Dhanush", after being inspired by the fictional covert operation from Kuruthipunal (1995).
 He debuted in the 2002 teen drama film Thulluvadho Ilamai, directed by his father Kasthuri Raja, which became a sleeper hit.
 He then appeared in his brother Selvaraghavan's first directorial venture, the romantic psychological thriller Kaadhal Kondein in 2003.
 The film portrayed Dhanush as a mentally-disturbed youth, Vinodh, who yearned for the love of his friend, eventually turning possessive of her.
 Upon release, the film opened to critical acclaim and proved to be a major commercial success, eventually becoming Dhanush's breakthrough in Tamil cinema.
 The film also fetched him his first nomination for the Filmfare Award for Best Actor – Tamil.
 His next film was the romantic comedy Thiruda Thirudi (2003), a critical and commercial success.